Taxes

 You may have heard about the “SALT cap workaround,” and wondered what it involves and whether you are eligible.

 Below, we answer a number of the other important and frequently asked questions about the SALT cap workaround.
-As you consider its potential usefulness, keep in mind that the Internal Revenue Service (IRS) may issue more guidance and that the future of the SALT deduction cap in Congress is unclear.
+As you consider its potential usefulness, keep in mind that the Internal Revenue Service (IRS) may issue more guidance.

-The 2017 Tax Cuts and Jobs Act temporarily capped the deduction for aggregate state and local taxes, including income and property taxes (or sales taxes in lieu of income taxes), at $10,000.
-The SALT cap is set to expire after 2025.
-For now, it mainly affects high-income earners who live in high-tax states and itemize deductions.
+In 2017, the TCJA temporarily capped the deduction for aggregate state and local taxes, including income and property taxes (or sales taxes in lieu of income taxes), at $10K.
+The enactment of the OBBBA increased this cap to $40K from 2025 through 2029.
+However, the OBBBA also includes a phase-down for most households that make more than $500K (less for married filing separately), subjecting high-income taxpayers making more than $600K to the prior $10K cap.
+I This provision mainly affects high-income earners who live in high-tax states and itemize deductions.

 What is the SALT cap workaround?

-The SALT deduction cap is applicable to individuals—but not entities.
+The SALT deduction cap is currently applicable to individuals —but not entities.
 Aware of this distinction, almost all of the 41 states with a state income tax have enacted laws giving PTEs the option to pay state and local taxes at the entity level.
 This so-called “workaround” benefits individual taxpayers for U.S. tax purposes in two ways:

-- Individual PTE owners, who would have been subject to the $10,000 SALT deduction cap if they had paid state and local taxes directly, see the benefit of taxes paid by the PTE reflected in a reduction of their shares of PTE income
+• Individual PTE owners, who would be subject to the $10,000 to $40,000 SALT deduction cap (depending on the phase-down) if they paid state and local taxes directly, see the benefit of taxes paid by the PTE reflected in a reduction of their shares of PTE income

 Other benefits may be available, depending on facts and circumstances, particularly at the state level.